Galactic-Code-Developers/Quipu-Superstructure/README.md

 # Quipu-Superstructure

-Spanning over 400 megaparsecs (~1.3 billion light-years) and containing an estimated mass of about 2×10¹ ⁷ solar masses, Quipu was identified by analyzing matter density distributions using X-ray observations of galaxy clusters within a distance range of 130 to 250 megaparsecs.
+Spanning over 400 megaparsecs <em>(~1.3 billion light-years)</em> and containing an estimated mass of about 2×10¹⁷ solar masses, Quipu was identified by analyzing matter density distributions using X-ray observations of galaxy clusters within a distance range of 130 to 250 megaparsecs.

 <div align="center">
 <img src="https://raw.githubusercontent.com/Galactic-Code-Developers/Quipu-Superstructure/refs/heads/main/images/wedge_diagram_superstructure_642.jpg"/>
 </div>

-This colossal structure comprises about 45% of galaxy clusters, 30% of galaxies, and 25% of the universe's matter while occupying only 13% of its volume.
+This colossal structure comprises about **45%** of galaxy clusters, **30%** of galaxies, and **25%** of the universe's matter while occupying only 13% of its volume.
 The discovery of Quipu has important implications for cosmology, including possible modifications of the cosmic microwave background through the integrated Sachs-Wolfe effect and influences on measurements of the Hubble constant.

 The study of such superstructures is also crucial for understanding the environmental dependence of galaxy evolution and testing the accuracy of cosmological models.